PacoCampuzanoB/FLISoL17/README.md

 * You can find the lectures [here](https://github.com/RodolfoFerro/FLISoL17/blob/master/lecture/python.pdf).
 * You can find the scripts [here](https://github.com/RodolfoFerro/FLISoL17/tree/master/scripts).
 * You can find some images [here](https://github.com/RodolfoFerro/FLISoL17/tree/master/imgs).

+***

+### ABOUT COPYING OR USING PARTIAL INFORMATION: 🔐
+> These documents were originally created by the author.
+> Any usage of these documents or its contents must be granted by the author.
+> You can contact him via email or Twitter.